Working With Any Dataset

 Solr stores a date field (of fieldType DatePointField) and stores the date as String representations expressed in Coordinated Universal Time (UTC - i.e. YYYY-MM-DDThh:mm:ssZ).
 An example value: 1972-05-20T17:33:18Z.

-This means that when you choose this for a facet, each of the fields will be returned to the exact second without being able to be rolled up to a day, month, or year.
+When you choose this for a facet, each of the fields will be returned to the exact second without being able to be rolled up to a day, month, or year.
 This leads to a very long list of facet values, one for each of the returned result documents.
 Consequently Panl will not return any facetting information from Solr, however it will add information for the configured date range to the returned JSON object.
 This will allow the date range to be implemented on the front end.

 01